 We live in a constantly changing, fast-paced world.
 A healthy bedroom then becomes all the more important as a quiet, intimate space your child can look towards to unwind and relax.
 A safe haven.
 A simple trick to keep in mind while designing any room is that if you are decorating a bedroom to last, you need to keep one eye on the future.

-Invest in Classic Pieces of Furniture
+Invest in Furniture that ‘lasts’

 It’s easy to give in to the demands of a Lightning Mcqueen bed for your little one, but what happens when his obsession changes from cars to turtles?
 The most sensible thing to do while designing a kids room is not to personalize the big ticket items.
 We’re talking of the bed, dresser, flooring, study desk and the walls to some extent (we’ll come to this in a bit).
 Look for furniture that you see yourself keeping at home for years to come.
 You can incorporate the ‘fun’ element in items that you know are easily replaceable.